Mukul Roy

 He had resigned from Trinamool Congress on 25 September 2017; later he was suspended from the party for six years for anti-party activities.
 He also resigned from Rajya Sabha membership on 11 October 2017.
 He rejoined All India Trinamool Congress on 11 June 2021 along with his son in presence of Mamata Banerjee.

 Educational qualifications

-He did his Bachelor of Science from Calcutta University.
+He did his Bachelor of Science from University of Calcutta.
 He also earned an MA degree in public administration from the Madurai Kamaraj University in 2006.

 Political career

 Roy started his political career as Youth Congress leader and became close to Mamata Banerjee who was also associated with Youth Congress.